ManticoreGamesInc/platform-documentation/src/references/scenes.md

 ## Include for Publish

 Scenes can be included or excluded when publishing a game.
-This can be done from the **Scenes** panel by clicking on the checkbox, or by selecting from the options menu.
+This can be done from the **Scenes** window by clicking on the checkbox, or by selecting from the options menu.

 If a scene is already set to **Include for Publish**, the option will change to **Exclude from Publish**.

-1. Open the **Scenes** panel.
+1. Open the **Scenes** window.
 2. Click the button to the right of the scene.
 3. Click **Include for Publish** from the options menu.